chadbrooks80/Log-Analysis/README.md

 ## Supported Python Versions
-`Movie Trailer Website` has been tested and working on both Python versions 2 and 3.
+`Log Analysis Application` has been tested and working on both Python versions 2 and 3.

 ## Licensing
-`Movie Trailer Website` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
+`Log Analysis Application` is a public domain work, dedicated using [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to do whatever you want with it.